 The Saint Francis Medical Center College of Nursing is nationally recognized among the Top 25 Online DNP Programs.
 Some on-campus requirements apply, depending on the degree program chosen.
 The College offers four BSN to DNP degree programs:

 - Adult Gerontology Acute Care Nurse Practitioner (AGACNP)

 - Family Nurse Practitioner (FNP)

 - Neonatal Nurse Practitioner (NNP)

-Bachelor of Science in Nursing from an ACEN, CNEA or CCNE accredited program
+Bachelor of Science in Nursing from a program accredited regionally and accredited by ACEN, CNEA or CCNE.

 Minimum cumulative GPA of 3.0/4.0

-- Psychiatric-Mental Health Nurse Practitioner students must have one (1) year of experience (or the equivalent) in psych-mental health within the last 5 years prior to starting the psych-mental health specific theory or practicum courses.
+- Psychiatric-Mental Health Nurse Practitioner students must have one year of experience (or the equivalent) in psych-mental health within the last five years prior to starting the psych-mental health specific theory or practicum courses.

 - A 750-1000 word typed essay detailing professional and educational goals

-- Three (3) letters of recommendation from persons who are able to speak of the applicant’s to undertake graduate study; one letter from a nursing faculty from the baccalaureate education is preferred.
+- Three letters of recommendation from persons who are able to speak of the applicant’s ability to undertake graduate study; it is preferred that one of those letters be from a nursing faculty from the baccalaureate education.

 - College may request to interview applicant.